simbados/sb/README.md

 - Currently in development
 - Reimplementation of node-safe (https://github.com/berstend/node-safe) in go

+# Installation
+**Building from Source**

+Run ```go build cmd/sb/sb.go && ./sb --init```
+This will build sb and run the init command which will setup everything for sb

+**Prebuild binary**

+Coming soon: With the Prebuild binary you can download sb executable directly from github and run the init function

 # Difference to node-safe

 - Generic approach for all binaries, node-safe is purposely build for node/npm/npx/yarn.
 You can also run other executables with node-safe,